5 Must-Have Tools for Starting a Podcast

 You do not need to write your outline verbatim unless you have a scripted podcast format like Serial or Hardcore History.

 Nonetheless, your outline must include the sub-topics you want to talk about.
 That way, you would know how your episode should flow.
 This can also come in handy when you publish podcast show notes.

-If you have a guest or co-host, make sure to share your episode outline.
+If you have a guest or co-host, share your episode outline.
 That way, they can also have an idea of the episode flow.

 Pick a Place to Record

 The rule of thumb here is to ensure that there is as little noise in the room as possible.
-That way, you have less unnecessary sound to edit out of your episode.
+That way, you have less unnecessary sound to edit from your episode.

 We do not recommend recording in the bathroom or any small space with plenty of flat surfaces.
 Flat surfaces mean more reverberation, which means you will hear echoes in your episode.